Multarix/DnD-NPC/README.md

 - Wizard

 ## **Need help?**
-If you need any extra help, feel free to hit me up on [discord](http://discord.gg/xMqW6JN).</br>
+If you need any extra help, feel free to hit me up on [discord](http://discord.gg/xMqW6JN).<br>
-If you've encountered a bug or would like to suggest a feature,</br>
+If you've encountered a bug or would like to suggest a feature,<br>
 feel free to create either a pull request or an issue on the [github](https://github.com/Multarix/DnD-NPC).